MultiPaper/MultiPaper/README.md

 Build instructions:
 1. Patch paper with: `./gradlew applyPatches`
-2. Build the multipaper jar with: `./gradlew createReobfPaperclipJar`
+2. Build the multipaper jars with: `./gradlew jar createReobfPaperclipJar`
 3. Get the multipaper jar from `build/libs`
 4. Get the multipaper-master jar from `MultiPaper-Master/build/libs`